ReSwift/ReactiveReSwift/README.md

 }
 ```

 A single `Reducer` should only deal with a single field of the state struct.
-You can chain together multiple reducers using `Reducer(firstReducer, secondReducer, ...)`.
+You can nest multiple reducers within your main reducer to provide separation of concerns.

 In order to have a predictable app state, it is important that the reducer is always free of side effects, it receives the current app state and an action and returns the new app state.